jon49/child-spaced-repetition/README.md

 Since any output from the controller gets turned into the `$main_content` variable on the `master.php` Template, you can see here that our `$main_content` will consist of an `<h1>` tag.
 But also notice that in order to pass information from the `init()` method of our Controller down into the output, we also have to use `$this->view` as well.

+## Router to Controller to View

+Now that we've talked about these parts in detail, let's review how they all work together.

+1. sdf
+2. sdf